AnjelicaRamsey/KodaHealth/README.md

 - Medium = 20–39 pts
 - Low = <20 pts

-This definition can evolve based on clinician feedback to better reflect “real” engagement.
+This definition can evolve based on  feedback to reflect better “real” engagement.

 ---